adamtow/watchcuts/docs/English.md

 Here are the fields that you can fill out in the WatchCuts Response Dictionary:

-- **Title**: The title of the WatchCut Result corresponds to the title of the event.
+- **Title**: The title of the WatchCut Response corresponds to the title of the event.
 - **Location**: Maps to the location field of the event.
-Force-pressing on the calendar event on the Apple Watch will Display an option to get directions.
+Force-pressing on the calendar event on the Apple Watch will display an option to get directions.
 - **Start Date**: The starting date of the event.
 If left blank, it will start at the current time.
 - **End Date**: The ending date of the event.
 If left blank it will be one minute after the starting date.
 - **All Day**: A Boolean value.
 Specify true to create an All Day event.
 Specify false or leave blank to create a timed calendar event.
 - **Notes**: Free-form text field for your WatchCuts Response.

+## Handling Errors
+If a shortcut has an error while being run by WatchCuts, it will not run again until you “unlock” or resolve the shortcut in WatchCuts.

+1. Open **WatchCuts**.
+2. Tap **Locked Shortcuts**.
+3. Select the shortcuts that should be unlocked.
+4. Tap **Done**.

 ## Security
 It goes without saying that you should keep **absolute** control over who has access to your Reminders on all of your devices connected to your iCloud account.